U-M investigating allegations against late doctor

 The university said in a statement that an outside, independent investigation has been launched into the allegations against Robert E. Anderson, the former director of University Health Service and an athletic team physician.
 He worked at Michigan from 1968 until his retirement in 2003.
 He died in 2008.

-The revelations stem from a former university athlete who wrote to Athletic Director Warde Manuel in 2018 alleging abuse by Anderson during medical exams in the early 1970s.
-Subsequent interviews with dozens of other former students uncovered several more people who allege they suffered similar misconduct and unnecessary medical exams during that era as well as at least one incident as late as the 1990s.
+The revelations stem from a former university athlete who wrote to athletic director Warde Manuel in 2018 alleging abuse by Anderson during medical exams in the early 1970s.
+Subsequent interviews with dozens of other former students uncovered several more allegations of similar misconduct and unnecessary medical exams during that era as well as at least one incident as late as the 1990s.

 "The allegations that were reported are disturbing and very serious," university President Mark Schlissel said in a statement.
 "We promptly began a police investigation and cooperated fully with the prosecutor's office."

-Schlissel added that determining who else might have been affected and getting additional information from them includes setting up what's being called a "Compliance Hotline" at 866-990-0111.
+Schlissel added that determining who else might have been affected and getting additional information from them includes setting up a "Compliance Hotline" at 866-990-0111.

 The outside review is being conducted the Washington, D.C.-based law firm Steptoe & Johnson.